-The Stelvio National Park is over 134,000 acres and is one of the biggest nature resorts in Europe covering the entire Ortler-Cevedale area.
-Resia Lake, known for the church tower rising from the lake, is the symbol of the Val Venosta holiday region.
-The former three lakes - Muta Lake, Resia Lake and Curon Lake - and the entire surroundings were flooded to create the artificial Resia Lake.
-People had to move because the entire village of Curon was also flooded, and the church tower sticking out of the lake reminds of the former village centre.
+The Stelvio Pass Nature Park is over 134,000ha and is one of the biggest nature resorts in Europe covering the entire Ortles-Cevedale area.
+Resia Lake, known for the church tower looking out of the lake, is the symbol of the Val Venosta holiday region.
+The former three lakes - Muta Lake, Resia Lake and Curon Lake - and the entire surroundings were flooded to realise the artificial Resia Lake.
+People had to move because the entire village of Curon was also flooded, and the church tower looking out of the middle of the lake reminds of the former village centre.

-Glorenza was an important traffic junction during Roman times: the Via Claudia Augusta road and a trade road to the nearby Switzerland passed through the village.
-Glorenza became a trading platform for salt, tropical fruits, iron products and herbs.
-Today the medieval town Glorenza is the smallest city on the southern side of the Alps.
+Glorenza was an important traffic junction during Roman times: the Via Claudia Augusta road, and a trade road to the nearby Switzerland passed through the village.
+Glorenza became a trading platform for salt, tropical fruit, iron products and herbs.
+Today, the medieval town Glorenza is the smallest city on the southern side of the Alps.

-During Roman times, the Via Claudia Augusta was an important trade road to North Tyrol (Austria) and Switzerland.
-Today, the road is used as a cycling trail from Resia to Merano.
+During Roman times, the Via Claudia Augusta was an important trade road to North Tyrol and Switzerland.
+Today, the road is used as a cycling trail from Malles to Merano.

 Stairway to Heaven: The alpine Romanesque road is a cultural hike along the unique historic references of the Early and High Romanesque period.
 20 sights can be admired in Val Venosta.

 Lasa marble, also called the white gold from Val Venosta, is a precious metamorphic limestone.
-The rock is known all over the world: recently, the new train station at Ground Zero in New York is realised with Lasa marble.
+The rock is known all over the world: currently, the new train station at Ground Zero in New York is being realised with Lasa marble.

 Churburg Castle is one of the most imposing renaissance castles in the Alps.
-The castle is best known as the holder and guardian of the largest private collection of armours and arms.
+The castle is mainly known because it holds the largest private collection of armours and arms.

 Messner Mountain Museums: Extreme mountaineer Reinhold Messner has made his dream come true with a 5-part museum project.
 Two of his museums are located in Val Venosta.